HempsSA/Tidal-to-Plex-Library-Rater/README.md

 I needed something that would auto-rate my Plex library from Tidal's popularity and listening ranks.

-Script has GUI - connects to Plex and Tidal (autorized via web browser)
+Script has GUI - connects to Plex and Tidal (authorized via web browser)

 Has option to clear ALL Plex ratings